The relation between accretion rate and jet power in early-type galaxies with thermally unstable hot atmospheres: Results

 During the fitting, we distinguished between galaxies that do contain signs of cool gas tracers (extended or nuclear H$\alpha$+[N\textsc{ii}] emission) and galaxies that do not.
-We, therefore, fitted the whole sample of galaxies and the H$\alpha$+[N\textsc{ii}] subsample separately and compared the results.
+We, therefore, fitted the whole sample of galaxies and the H$\alpha$+[N\textsc{ii}] subsample separately and compared the result.
 Obtained linear correlation coefficients for individual pairs of quantities and subsamples can be found in Table~\ref{tab:correl}.
-For significantly correlated quantity pairs ($P_{\text{Bondi}} - P_{\text{jet}}$, and $P_{\text{jet}} - M_{\bullet}$), we also state the fitted intercept and slope parameters and we show their best-fit power-law models together with the 1$\,\sigma$ confidence bands (see Fig.~\ref{fig:Pjet_Pbondi} and Fig. \ref{fig:Pjet_MBH}).
+For significantly correlated quantity pairs ($P_{\text{Bondi}} - P_{\text{jet}}$, and $P_{\text{jet}} - M_{\bullet}$), we also state the fitted intercept and slope parameters and we show their best-fit power-law models together with 1$\,\sigma$ confidence bands (see Fig.~\ref{fig:Pjet_Pbondi} and Fig. \ref{fig:Pjet_MBH}).
+For the full sample, we also provide the correlation coefficients when for NGC\,1399 and NGC\,4472 the jet powers were determined from larger scale radio lobes.